jannecederberg/jannecederberg.github.io/_posts/2015-07-22-get-notified-by-email-if-your-website-is-down.md

 Now use the arrow keys to move all the way down below the commented-out lines (lines starting with #) and enter the following line:

 {% highlight bash %}
-*/5 * * * * /home/pi/monitor-websites.py
+*/5 * * * * /home/pi/monitor-websites.py 2>&1 | logger
 {% endhighlight %}

 Now press <kbd>Ctrl+X</kbd> followed by <kbd>Y</kbd> to save.
 (I'm assuming here that [Nano][nano] is being used as Cron editor, which is the default in Raspbian.)

 What this does is define our script to run every 5 minutes around the clock all year long.
 If you want some other kind of interval, study the [Cron syntax][cron].
+The `2>&1 | logger` at the end of the redirects both [STDOUT and STDERR][streams] to the `logger` command which writes output from the script to system log.

+To view system log entries, run this: `cat /var/log/syslog` (to view all latest entries), `tail /var/log/syslog` (to view by default the latest 10 entries) or `cat /var/log/syslog | grep 'Monitor websites'` (to view entries produced by the monitoring script).

 ## Congratulations!